AwadhootLoharkar/qfin/backend/README.md

 <h3>Backend Setup</h3>

+<p><b>NOTE: </b> You don't need to follow these steps and create an enviornment if you have already created enviornment in the root folder.</p>

 0. Install `uv`: an extremely fast Python package installer and resolver, written in Rust.
 ```bash
 # On macOS and Linux.